marvinrabe/laravel-graphql-test/README.md

 ## Limitations

 The `QueryBuilder` provided by this library is not safe for use in production code.
-It is designed for tests only and does not comply to the GraphQL specifications fully.
+It is designed for ease of use and does not comply to the GraphQL specifications fully.
 Use it only for testing purposes!
 You have been warned.